 The development of a hydropower project may cause both positive and negative impacts on indigenous communities and people.
 The IFC's Performance Standard 7 and the ADB's SPS (2009) on Indigenous Peoples recognize that indigenous peoples can be marginalized due to their sometimes tenuous economic, social, and legal status and their limited capacity to defend their rights and interests.
 Indigenous peoples typically have strong spiritual, cultural, and economic relationships with their land and waterways.
-According to the International Hydropower Association's new guide on hydropower and indigenous peoples 39, a major negative impact can often be loss of land under traditional use.
-This could be land for which their jurisdiction and management may have been previously removed by national government decisions.
-Impacts on IPs other than loss of communal lands include the following:
+According to the International Hydropower Association's new guide on hydropower and indigenous peoples 61, a major negative impact can often be loss of land under indigenous use.
+This could be land for which indigenous people's jurisdiction and management may have been previously removed by national governments.
+Impacts on indigenous people other than loss of communal lands include the following:

-- Reduced or variable flows that could affect the safety, irrigation, water uses, and livelihoods of communities living downstream; - Loss of ancestral land and loss of cemeteries, or reduction of their territory; - Loss of access to or reduction of resources (e.g., water, fish and animal species, fertile land, and forested areas) and associated nutritional issues.
+- Reduced or variable flows that could affect the safety, irrigation, water uses, and livelihoods of communities living downstream; - Loss of ancestral land and cultural resources (cemeteries, tombs, sacred groves, temples, etc.), or reduction of their territory, and - Loss of access to or reduction of resources (e.g., water, fish and animal species, fertile land, and forested areas) and associated nutritional issues.

-Box .7 provides examples of cases in which indigenous peoples have been displaced and affected by hydropower projects.
+Box 5.11 provides examples of cases in which indigenous peoples have been displaced and affected by hydropower projects.

-Box 5.7: Indigenous peoples affected by hydropower projects: some examples
+Box 5.11: Indigenous peoples affected by hydropower projects: some examples

-Many indigenous groups protest about hydropower projects and denounce government approvals for projects.
-For example, an indigenous community on the border of Thailand and Myanmar organized a large protest against the Salween River hydropower project in 2017. [a] This unrest occurred, in part, as a result of inadequate engagement of and consultation with affected communities, and a lack of appreciation of their ties to the land.
+Many indigenous groups have protested against hydropower projects and denounced government approvals for projects.
+For example, an indigenous community on the border of Thailand and Myanmar organized a large protest against the Salween River hydropower project in 2017 ^[a].
+This unrest occurred, in part, because of inadequate engagement of and consultation with affected communities, and a lack of appreciation of their ties to the land.

-In Cambodia, the construction of hydropower projects, such as Lower Sesan 2 dam, have caused adverse impacts on indigenous communities (nearly 5,000 people, mostly IPs and other ethnic minorities - Bunong, Brao, Kuoy, Lao, Jarai, Kreung, Kavet, Tampuan, and Kachok - who have lived in villages along the Sesan and Srepok Rivers for generations [b].
-The latter were displaced which resulted in disagreements with project proponents. [c]
+In Cambodia, the construction of hydropower projects, such as Lower Sesan 2 dam, have caused adverse impacts on indigenous communities (nearly 5,000 people, mostly IPs and other ethnic minorities - Bunong, Brao, Kuoy, Lao, Jarai, Kreung, Kavet, Tampuan, and Kachok - who have lived in villages along the Sesan and Srepok Rivers for generations. ^[b] The latter were displaced which resulted in disagreements with project proponents. ^[c]

-In Lao PDR, where ethnicity is diverse, a number of indigenous people have been affected or displaced by hydropower projects, including the multilateral development bank-financed Nam Theun 2 project. [d]
+In Lao PDR, where ethnicity is diverse, a number of indigenous people have been affected or displaced by hydropower projects, including the multilateral development bank-financed Nam Theun 2 project.^[d]